matthewkling/windscape/README.md

 therefore be used to generate upwind immigration and downwind emigration accessibility surfaces for a focal site such as in the example below.

+This is an early version of the package, and is under ongoing development.
+The core functionality is stable, but documentation is incomplete, additional features are planned, and future API changes are possible.

 ![](https://matthewkling.github.io/img/images/windscape_hawaii.png)

 ### Installation